Rationale for the Computing curriculum at Dringhouses

 - Provide children with an exciting, high-quality, computing education that produces competent, confident computer users, who are digitally literate by the time they leave the school.

-- Ensure that our children have a secure knowledge of e-safety and have the skills to tackle any upsetting or inappropriate content they might access online.
+- Ensure that our children have a secure knowledge of e-safety and have the skills to tackle any upsetting or inappropriate content they might encounter online.

-- Deliver a computing curriculum that is in accordance with the National Curriculum (September 2014).
+- Deliver a Computing curriculum that is in accordance with the National Curriculum.

 - Provide pupils with a range of opportunities to use a variety of different software and hardware

 Children use a variety of different resources support their learning, both in weekly Computing lessons and where appropriate across the curriculum.
-Our pupils have the chance to use Chromebooks, Ipads and a range of physical resources (Beebots, microphones and visualisers) to support their learning.
-To enhance the well-structured and progressive computing curriculum with clear links between year groups, the school makes use of a range of computer programmes including Purple Mash, Scratch, Google software such as Docs, Classroom and Slides as well as many cross-curricular programmes, for example TTRockstars and Active Learn.
+Our pupils have the chance to use Chromebooks, Ipads and other hardware that we have at school such as electronic microscopes, beebots and microphones.
+To enhance the well-structured and progressive Computing curriculum with clear links between year groups, the school makes use of a range of computer programmes including Purple Mash, Scratch, Google software such as Docs, Classroom and Slides as well as many cross-curricular programmes, for example TTRockstars and Spelling Shed.

-Our computing subject leader is Miss Emily Robinson.
+Our computing subject leader is Mrs Lizi Backhouse.
 Please contact her for further information and/or view the documents below.